 Income taxes.
-The Company is included in the consolidated federal and certain state and local income tax (SALT) returns filed by CS Holdings.
+Between January 1, 2023 and May 21, 2023 (initial stub period), the Company is included in the consolidated federal and certain state and local income tax (SALT) returns filed by CS Holdings.
 CS Holdings allocates federal income tax and SALT to its subsidiaries on a modified separate company basis, pursuant to a tax sharing arrangement.
 Tax benefits related to carryforwards are recorded only to the extent they could be used currently or in the future to reduce consolidated federal or SALT expense.